Magnetic Contactor- Principle, Types, Advantages

 Types of Magnetic Contactors

-There are two types of magnetic contactor.
+There are two types of magnetic contactors.

 • AC Contactor